skip to content

 Postgraduate Study

 Most research training is provided within the structure of the student’s research group and informal opportunities to develop research skills are available through mentoring by other members of staff and fellow students.
-All students are encouraged to attend scientific meetings, seminars and postgraduate courses relevant to their area of interest.
-They are also expected to participate in journal clubs and lab meetings and to take advantage of the numerous and varied opportunities including transferable skills training offered by the University.
+Students are encouraged to attend scientific meetings, seminars and postgraduate courses relevant to their area of interest.
+They are also expected to participate in journal clubs and lab meetings and to take advantage of the numerous training opportunities offered by the University.

-The course introduces students to research skills and specialist knowledge and aims to provide them with:
+The MPhil course introduces students to research skills and specialist knowledge and aims to provide them with:

-• relevant experience at a first-degree level the opportunity to carry out focused research in the discipline under close supervision; and
+• the opportunity to carry out focused research in their chosen discipline, whilst under close supervision.

 • the opportunity to acquire or develop skills and expertise relevant to their research interests.